 With the future of Agoudimos Lines now under a very uncertain state, there were many concerns about the availability of the crews and whether the ships would operate during the 2013 season.
 The crew of the PENELOPE A also reported that it had not received wages in many months, and threatened to arrest the ship as well.
 Ultimately, ahead of the summer of 2013, the IONIAN SPIRIT remained laid-up in Brindisi, the PENELOPE A returned to service on the Rafina-Andros-Tinos-Mykonos line (being the only ship to operate for the company), the PENELOPE was sold for scrap to Turkey at the age of 38, and the IONIAN SKY was chartered to the Greek company NEL Lines.

 This new move for the ship became very interesting, as she was joining another struggling company after having already experienced issues with her current owners.
 Indeed, NEL Lines, which was the main company operating on the Northeast Aegean Sea and notably on the Piraeus-Chios-Mytilene line since 1973, had unexpectedly expanded its fleet in 2010, by buying and chartering various ships owned by inactive companies such as the MYRTIDIOTISSA of ANEN Lines (which was renamed AQUA MARIA), the AQUA JEWEL of Alpha Ferries, the EUROPEAN EXPRESS of Access Ferries, the Ro-Ro carriers of Adriatic Lines RO-PAX 1 (which was renamed AQUA HERCULES) and RO-PAX 2 (which was renamed OLYMPUS) and the Ro-Ro carrier MYKONOS of Mykonos ANE (now the TALOS of Creta Cargo Lines).
-They also went on to charter the high speed craft of My Ferries that were being prepared for the summer season, the MYCAT I (which was renamed ALKIONI) and the MYCAT II (which was renamed CYCLADES EXPRESS, and is now the NAXOS JET of Sea Jets), two Ro-Ro carriers built in Japan (one of which was the IONIAN SKY's former Nihon Enkai Ferry/Blue Highway Line fleetmate, the ex-ŌARAI MARU, which became the COLOSSUS; while the other one was renamed IPPOTIS).
-In 2011 they also added the ferry MR SHOPPY ONE that was previously operating for Swedish company Mr. Shoppy and renamed her AQUA SPIRIT, and also bought the laid-up landing craft KONSTANTINOS G owned by Costar Lines, and reactivated her on her previous service, on the Mytilene-Dikili line (connecting Lesbos with Turkey).
+They also went on to charter the high speed craft of My Ferries that were being prepared for the summer season, the MYCAT I (which was renamed ALKIONI) and the MYCAT II (which was renamed CYCLADES EXPRESS, and is now the NAXOS JET of Sea Jets), two Ro-Ro carriers built in Japan (one of which was the former Nihon Enkai Ferry/Blue Highway Line fleetmate of the IONIAN SKY, namely the ex-ŌARAI MARU, which became the COLOSSUS; while the other one was renamed IPPOTIS).
+In 2011 they also added the ferry MR SHOPPY ONE that was previously operating for the Swedish company Mr. Shoppy and renamed her AQUA SPIRIT, and also bought the laid-up landing craft KONSTANTINOS G owned by Costar Lines, and reactivated her on her previous service, on the Mytilene-Dikili line (connecting Lesbos with Turkey).
 Hence, the company found itself with a fully expanded fleet, and with numerous new areas to operate in.
 Previously, their only services were based on the Piraeus-Chios-Mytilene line (with some occasional extensions to Limnos, Kavala or Thessaloniki), the Northeast Aegean Sea lifelines and the inter-Cyclades lifelines, where the AEOLOS KENTERIS I and the AEOLOS KENTERIS II were being deployed (before being respectively replaced by the AQUA JEWEL in 2010 and then by the AQUA SPIRIT in 2011).
 With the new additions, they could now operate on the Sporades, on the Heraklion-Santorini line, on the Adriatic Sea and the Dodecanese (with the Ro-Ro carriers), as well as on the Lavrion-Psara-Chios line.
 This rise was well received by passengers, but met with skepticism by some, as it seemed incomprehensible for a company that was mainly based on government-subsidised lifelines to buy and charter so many ferries at once, including some that had been inactive for as many as two years.
 Eventually, these acquisitions caused a huge debt for the company, from which they never recovered and which ended-up sealing their demise just five years later.

 Indeed, just two years after expanding their fleet, NEL Lines had already shown signs of instability, as several of the ships they chartered left after only one or two seasons.
-The CYCLADES EXPRESS and the ALKIONI were sent for lay-up in 2010 and 2012 respectively, the departures of the IPPOTIS and of the COLOSSUS ended the company's presence on the Dodecanese after only two years (they were then scrapped in 2014 and 2013, respectively), the AQUA HERCULES and the OLYMPUS had an unsuccessful spell on the Igoumenitsa-Corfu-Bari line and were sold to Emirati company SAMC (and spent the next years laid-up in Port Saïd, with the OLYMPUS heading for scrap in 2017), the PANAGIA THALASSINI and the PANAGIA PAROU ended their respective services on the Sporades and on the Northeast Aegean Sea in order to be chartered to Inter Shipping on the Algeciras-Tangier Med line (a charter that lasted just a season and which turned out to be a disaster, as both owners and charterers ended-up suffering from economic problems), and the AEOLOS KENTERIS, the AEOLOS KENTERIS I and the AEOLOS KENTERIS II were laid-up in Salamina, having been taken out of the company's plans due to their financial situation.
+The CYCLADES EXPRESS and the ALKIONI were sent for lay-up in 2010 and 2012 respectively, the departures of the IPPOTIS and of the COLOSSUS ended the company's presence on the Dodecanese after only two years (they were then scrapped in 2014 and 2013, respectively), the AQUA HERCULES and the OLYMPUS had an unsuccessful spell on the Igoumenitsa-Corfu-Bari line and were sold to the Emirati company SAMC (and spent the next years laid-up in Port Saïd, with the OLYMPUS heading for scrap in 2017), the PANAGIA THALASSINI and the PANAGIA PAROU ended their respective services on the Sporades and on the Northeast Aegean Sea in order to be chartered to Inter Shipping on the Algeciras-Tangier Med line on the Gibraltar Strait (a charter that lasted just a season and which turned out to be a failure, as both owners and charterers ended-up suffering from economic problems), and the AEOLOS KENTERIS, the AEOLOS KENTERIS I and the AEOLOS KENTERIS II were laid-up in Salamina, having been taken out of the company's plans due to their financial situation.
 Furthermore, in early 2013, the two ships operating on the Piraeus-Chios-Mytilene line, the THEOFILOS and the EUROPEAN EXPRESS, were shockingly arrested by their crews, and this marked the first time that the company did not have a ship operating on its main line, which it had been serving continuously for 40 years.
 However, they sought to fill that gap by bringing-in the IONIAN SKY, which was deemed fit for such a service despite her large size.

 During the spring of 2013, the IONIAN SKY arrived in Drapetsona.
 She was planned to be deployed on the Piraeus-Lavrion-Psara-Chios-Mytilene line under the name EUROPEAN SKY.
 She began a small conversion which also included a drydocking procedure in Perama.
 By the time she was due to begin operations for NEL Lines, the company had had found itself under an unprecedented turmoil.
-The THEOFILOS, due to return on the Northeast Aegean Sea lifeline, was still laid-up, the charter of the MYKONOS ended, the KONSTANTINOS G was abruptly withdrawn from her service and never returned to operate for NEL Lines (being instead sold to Equatorial Guinean company Somagec the following year), the AQUA JEWEL suffered an engine failure which kept her laid-up in Lavrion for three months (and thus causing issues regarding the inter-Cycaldes services), the AQUA MARIA was forced to leave the Lavrion-Psara-Chios line several times in order to cover the service left by her engine-plagued fleetmates.
+The THEOFILOS, due to return on the Northeast Aegean Sea lifeline, was still laid-up, the charter of the MYKONOS ended, the KONSTANTINOS G was abruptly withdrawn from her service and never returned to operate for NEL Lines (being instead sold to the Equatorial Guinean company Somagec the following year), the AQUA JEWEL suffered an engine failure which kept her laid-up in Lavrion for three months (and thus causing issues regarding the inter-Cycaldes services), the AQUA MARIA was forced to leave the Lavrion-Psara-Chios line several times in order to cover the service left by her engine-plagued fleetmates.
 The EUROPEAN EXPRESS had been sent on the Northeast Aegean Sea lifeline, on the Thessaloniki-Kavala-Limnos-Mytilene-Chios-Samos-Ikaria line, while waiting for the THEOFILOS to arrive.
 However, she herself was due to depart that line ahead of the summer as she had been chartered to Ventouris Ferries for service on the Adriatic Sea, on the Zakynthos-Kefalonia-Igoumenitsa-Corfu-Bari line.
 With the THEOFILOS still not ready for service and with her crew unpaid in a long time, NEL Lines did not have any available ship to operate on the Northeast Aegean Sea lifeline.
 They considered chartering the laid-up IERAPETRA L of ANEK Lines (now the AQUA BLUE of Sea Jets), but they instead decided to operate the IONIAN SKY, whose preparation was almost complete in Drapetsona.
 As a result, the IONIAN SKY made her debut on the Aegean Sea by being deployed on the Thessaloniki-Kavala-Limnos-Mytilene-Chios-Samos-Ikaria line.
 She ultimately kept her name and did not change it to EUROPEAN SKY, and she also maintained the Cypriot flag.

 The IONIAN SKY seen in Drapetsona during the spring of 2013, right before she started operations for NEL Lines.
 Picture taken by Michele Lulurgas and published on www.adriaticandaegeanferries.com.